filobot/docs/modules/auto-moderation.md

 # About the module

-This module will allow you to automatically sanction a user when they reach a previously established level of moderation.
+This module will automatically sanction a user when he reaches a previously established level of moderation.

 > We recommend using this module if you manage a community.
 {.is-success}